DeclanChidlow/vale.rocks/src/posts/strong-opinions-on-url-design.md

 ## Keep It Simple

 There is no reason for a URL to be stupidly long.
 Keep things short and memorable.
-There will be cases where people have to manually write down a URL, and then someone else will have to manually type that URL into their browser.
+There will be cases where one must manually write down a URL, which must then be transcribed into a browser.
 Eliminate _all_ possible points of failure by reducing needless complexity.

 ## No Capitals

-It is hard to remember the exact capitalisation of a URL, I personally think it looks ugly, and people have to copy it out with all the relevant capitalisation, which takes extra time -- especially on phones.
-Also, there is a non-zero chance that some developer has flubbed their URL handling behaviour and that something will go wrong somewhere.
+It is hard to remember the exact capitalisation of a URL.
+I personally think it looks ugly, and copying it out with all the relevant capitalisation takes extra time -- especially on phones.
+Also, there is a non-zero chance that some developer has flubbed their URL case handling behaviour and that something will go wrong somewhere as a result.

-Lowercase domains are expected anyway by [RFC 3986](https://www.rfc-editor.org/rfc/rfc3986), so uppercase anything is always going to look out of place next to the domain.
+Lowercase domains and schemes are expected anyway by [RFC 3986](https://www.rfc-editor.org/rfc/rfc3986), so uppercase anything is always going to look out of place next to the domain.

 ## No IDs